 Basket weaving is the most unlikely of survival skills and, compared to learning how to build shelter, is not the first one you and I should master.
 However, after teaching my children and some school friends that basics of basket weaving, I started to realize anew what a handy thing it is to know how to do.
 (It’s something I used to do in my single days, when I sat down for longer stretches of time.)
 Whether you need some quick plant pots for gifts or indoor herbs, or whether you’re out on a hike and score some wild berries, here is how to make your own plant pots and baskets.
 Continue reading “Make Your Own Plant Pots and Baskets”

 Think line drying is only for off-grid hippies or your grandma?
 Think again!
 Here are five line drying lies and the true tips behind them.
+This is line drying for busy people with real lives and families.
 Continue reading “5 Line Drying Lies”

 With the peels left over from your Christmas oranges and winter lemons, it’s very easy to make a homemade citrus vinegar cleaner. read on for citrus bliss!

 Several people have asked how I liked the homemade laundry soap and dryer balls and if they really work; you can read our original post with the recipe, etc. here.
 So, here’s our update!